: to depart quickly

 "He raised his handgun and tried to line Reilly down its sight, but there was too much commotion around the agent and Zahed couldn't get a clean shot.
 Time to vamoose.
-With his weapon still in his grip, he leapt behind the wheel of the van, slammed it into drive, and floored it."
-Raymond Khoury, The Templar Salvation, 2010
+With his weapon still in his grip, he leapt behind the wheel of the van, slammed it into drive, and floored it." -- From Raymond Khoury's 2010 novel The Templar Salvation